Compressor Types and Applications

 LEARN HOW TO MAKE ELECTRONIC MUSIC FET COMPRESSORS

-Note that, in the 1176, the Attack and Release times are reversed, meaning that a fast attack and release time are achieved by turning the controls completely clockwise.
-In contrast, slower attack and release time are on the opposite side.
+This means that a quick attack and release can be achieved by turning the controls fully clockwise, while slower attack and release times are attained on the opposite side.

 VCA Compressors